0x00wolf/HAL9000/README.md

 ## Requirements

 HAL9000 is written in Python.
-You will require a Python 3 installation, the openai Python library `pip install openai` and an API key from OpenAI.
-To generate a key and for detailed instructions on how to install Python and OpenAI's library, please visit: https://platform.openai.com/docs/quickstart?context=python
+You will require a Python 3 installation, the openai Python library and an API key from OpenAI with some tokens on your account.
+To generate a key and for detailed instructions on how to get started with OpenAI, and install Python with OpenAI's library, please visit: https://platform.openai.com/docs/quickstart?context=python

 ## Usage